Outgoing Exchanges - UCB Students

 Completed applications (and personal statement) should be handed in to:

-Lynn Wain in the International Students Centre, 7th Floor, Summer Row, no later than 13 January 2017.
-Successful applicants will be interviewed by their School Exchange contact before the second semester starts.
+Lynn Wain in the International Centre, which is located on the second floor of The Link, no later than 31 January 2020.
 Offers will be made subject to satisfactory attendance and adequate completion of your course of academic study at UCB.
+Successful applicants will be notified as soon as possible.

 For more information please contact: